COVID-19 Vaccination Options

 - Florida Dept. of Health in Charlotte County

-- Publix - walk in or register online for vaccination appointments at several Charlotte County Publix supermarket locations.
-Appointments cannot be made by phone.
+- Publix - walk in or register online for appointments (select stores).

-- Winn-Dixie - walk in or register online for vaccination appointments, available at select stores.
+- Winn-Dixie - walk in or register online for appointments (select stores).

-- Florida Department of Health Vaccine Locator: floridahealthcovid19.gov/vaccines/vaccine-locator
+- Florida Dept. of Health Vaccine Locator: floridahealthcovid19.gov/vaccines/vaccine-locator

 Find the Latest Information About Vaccines